Will Ecommerce Customer Service Be Automated? 7 reasons not to automate customer service… AND WHY THEY'RE WRONG

 The best designed conversations will always build humans in as a default if the AI/automation system cannot address the issue at hand.
 A sign of a bad chatbot is that you can get stuck going around in circles without the option to speak to a human.

-4. The questions we receive are too complex to automate
+4. The customer inquiries we receive are too complex to automate

 Automation is not an “all or nothing” decision.
 Depending on the issue at hand, a customer may just want a quick answer, where a bot is best suited to deal with it, but for other situations they may be happier to wait for a human.